Asma-zubair/Machine_learning_course_lectures/README.md

 ## 👩‍🏫 Course Trainers

-This course is delivered by experienced Asma Zubair.
+This course is delivered by experienced Machine Learning instructors.

 ---